 If tertian chords are built on stacks of 3rds, quartal chords are built on stacks of 4ths.

-These can be perfect 4ths (5 semitones) or augmented 4ths (6 semitones), but most songs with quartal harmony will have just perfect 4ths in their chords.
+These can be perfect 4ths (5 half steps) or augmented 4ths (6 half steps), but most songs with quartal harmony will have just perfect 4ths in their chords.

 A perfect 4th above a Bb is an Eb, and a 4th above that is an Ab, so a quartal chord built on C would be C – F – Bb – Eb – Ab.

 One built on E would be E – A – D – G – C.

 The piano part in Miles Davis’s song “So What” is a famous example of quartal harmony.
 Check it out: